ianhajra/ianhajra/README.md

 My name is Ian Hajra!
 I'm an 18 year old student who is just beginning my coding journey!

-I'm currently working on mastering the basics of Java :)

 <!--
 **ianhajra/ianhajra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.